 Go ahead.
 I’ll wait.

-I'll be introducing a new influential person every day for the entire month.
-I will NOT be talking about Martin Luther King, Jr., Rosa Parks, or Ruby Bridges.
+I’ll be introducing a new influential person every day for the entire month.
+I will NOT be talking about Martin Luther King, Jr., Rosa Parks, or Ruby Bridges the entire time.
 It seems silly, but would I like for them to know other people?
 Absolutely.
-Does this mean that you shouldn't?
+Does this mean that you shouldn’t talk about them more than one day?
 Of course not.
-As a teacher, I know that I would not do Martin Luther King, Jr. or Ruby Bridges any justice if I talked about them.
-I'm not interested in them.
-I need to teach what interests me as well.
+As a teacher, I know that I would not do Martin Luther King, Jr. or Ruby Bridges any justice if I talked about them more than a day at a time.

 As time allows, we’ll be doing some other activities such as circle maps or playing a memory game from easy facts.
 This way, they are learning about different people.
 I don’t have to talk MLK for four weeks straight.